 - EZpanel battens for a 40mm cavity installation are manufactured from either; (a) Ultra High Density (class UHD) expanded polystyrene with an approximate density of 28kg/m3 measuring 41mm X 55mm and are fixed with an appropriate polystyrene compatible adhesive or 50mm galvanised flat head nails or (b) 40 X 40 X 200 H3.2 timber batten ties with a minimum slope of 15 degrees on the top edge, fixed with 75mm galvanised ringshank nails.
-40mm polystyrene battens must only be used in situations where the bottom edge of the sheet is fully supported by a rebate in the slab or an appropriate weight bearing lintel.
 All battens must be fixed to the framing over the surface of the chosen building paper in accordance with the batten layout shown in the detail data sheets.
 Additional vertical battens may be required at internal and external corners and openings.
-At the soffit the airflow must be blocked off with a continuous horizontal batten and gables must be lined or incorporate an air barrier which meets the requirements of NZBC Acceptable Solution E2/AS1, Table 23.
+At the soffit the airflow must be blocked off with a continuous horizontal batten and gables must be lined or incorporate an air barrier which meets the requirements of NZBC Acceptable Solution E2/ AS1, Table 23.